-One of the questions I am most frequently asked is, when should an employer pay for an employee’s travel time?
-In more technical terms, what they are asking is, when should time spent traveling by an employee be count as hours worked for purposes of wage payment and, oftentimes more importantly, overtime calculations?
+One of the most common questions for employment lawyers is, when is an employee entitled to payment for travel time?
+In other words, when does the time an employee spends traveling be classified as hours worked for purposes of wage payment and/or overtime calculations?

 Travel to another city on one-day assignments